SudiptoShahnawazShanto/VindictiveCats/README.md

 ## Gameplay
 The game has 2 levels for now.
 You have to drag the cat by clicking it.
-Then, release it using the direction viewer to the dogs.
+Then, release it using the direction viewer towards the dogs.

 ### Level 1
 #### Beginning of Level 1